marcos-dev79/QuickPHP/README.md

 Quick PHP uses Eloquent ORM and Blade Template Parsers (from Laravel) in order to Work.

 ## Know limitations
 - PHP 7.1 - Above it dont works.
 Need to upgrade it.
-I'm looking for partners.
-- Masks: Still need to implement all the needed ones.
+- Masks: Still need to implement all the needed ones - I will add them soon.
-- It's frontend is outdated.
+- It's frontend is a bit outdated now.
 We use Angular JS and Bower.
 But you may replace it for wherever you want.

 # Run composer install first.

 Then, configure your stuff at App/Config/AppConf.php.
 Create a folder App/Cache and give write permission.

+## Install the standardinstall.sql in the Dumps folder and you will be ready to go.
 The magic them happens in the database, you must set up the table "comments" and the fields comments too.
 There is a dump example in the Dumps folder.

 * image fields: need to create a folder with the table name in the public/uploads folder.